-Mount Houghton is located in the Mount Rose Wilderness of Nevada near the cities of Reno and Carson City.
-It is situated on the north edge of the Relay Ridge 1.36 miles west of Mount Rose.
+Mount Houghton is the 2nd highest peak in the Mount Rose Wilderness, located near the cities of Reno and Carson City.
+It is situated on the north edge of the Relay Ridge 1.36 miles west of Mount Rose 10,776'.
 It rises 750 feet above the saddle it shares with Mount Rose, clearly distinguishing itself as a separate peak.

-Despite this overshadowing, Mount Houghton is still one of the highest mountains in the Lake Tahoe Basin.
-It can be hiked in four to five hours via two primary routes.
-The longer route is all on trail, the shorter route involves some class 3 climbing.
+Despite this overshadowing, Mount Houghton is still a worthy destination.
+It can be hiked in four to five hours round trip via two primary routes.
+The longer route is all on trail (ideal for trail runners), the shorter route involves some class 3 climbing.
 From the summit you will find exquisite views, particularly to the northwest and to the south.
 Views towards Reno are blocked by Mount Rose.

 Getting ThereGetting to the trailhead for Mount Houghton is easy.
 From Reno take 395 to the Mount Rose Highway (431).
 Take 431 until you reach the Mount Rose Summit Parking Area (8,911').
 From here, there are two main routes to the summit, both which will take four to five hours to hike up and down.

 The main class 1 hiking route is described on this page, and there is a separate route page for the secondary route, which involves a class 3 scree slope.

 Mount Rose Summit parking area to the Relay Peak Service Road

 Round Trip Distance: 10 miles